djq/dusp_viz/urban_data.md

 	spplot(demo, c("kWh_res","kWh_com"), col.regions = rainbow(100, start = 4/6, end = 1)) # tweaking colours

 Scale-bars and further refinement are not easy to include.
+My preference would be to use another program for organizing these  details.

 [spplot references](http://r-spatial.sourceforge.net/gallery/)